BornSupercharged/OllamaManagerUI/README.md

 pybabel compile -d translations
 ```

-## Add to an existing language translation
+## Update an existing language's translations
 1. To generate the translation file for all the strings in the project
 ```
 pybabel extract -F babel.cfg -k lazy_gettext -o messages.pot .